ffrankies/ToDoList/ToDoList/README.txt

 Known bugs:
 - Repaint problem when task is deleted – fixed
-- Button icons didn’t load – fixed by repackaging the program
+- Button icons didn’t load – fixed by repackaging the program, and creating a new save file containing the directory of the executable (v1.03)